-Hewitt—who got her first name from her eight-year-old brother Todd, who chose the name Jennifer as an homage to his grade school crush—showed an early passion for music.
-She started performing at the age of three, when she made her debut as a singer at a livestock fair, not far from her childhood hometown of Nolanville, Texas.
+Hewitt—who got her first name from her 8-year-old brother Todd, who chose the name Jennifer as an homage to his grade school crush—showed an early passion for music.
+She started performing at the age of 3, when she made her debut as a singer at a livestock fair, not far from her childhood hometown of Nolanville, Texas.

-Two years after that performance at the fair, Hewitt's mother enrolled her daughter in jazz, ballet, and tap dance classes, which eventually landed the young performer a spot on the prized Texas Show Team, a cadre of performers who toured Europe and the former Soviet Union.
+Two years after her performance at the fair, Hewitt's mother enrolled her daughter in jazz, ballet and tap dance classes, which eventually landed the young performer a spot on the prized Texas Show Team, a cadre of performers who toured Europe and the former Soviet Union.

-There was plenty of additional acting work, too, including a co-starring role in the 1993 film, Sister Act 2: Back in the Habit, with Whoopi Goldberg.
-In 1995, Hewitt earned the kind of successful television gig that had previously eluded her, starring as the pretty girl-next-door in the Fox Television drama, Party of Five.
+There was also plenty of additional acting work, including a role in the 1993 film, Sister Act 2: Back in the Habit, co-starring Whoopi Goldberg and Lauryn Hill.
+In 1995, Hewitt earned the kind of successful television gig that had previously eluded her, starring as the pretty girl-next-door in the Fox Television drama, Party of Five (1994-00).
 Stepping into the role during the program's second season, Hewitt soon became a household name, earning nominations from the Kids Choice Awards and Teen Choice awards, as well as helping the program land a Golden Globe Award for Best Drama in 1996.

 Hewitt then starred in the unsuccessful Party of Five spin-off Time of Your Life, which found Hewitt's character relocating to New York to seek her real father.
 The show only earned enough ratings to make it halfway through the 1998-99 television year, and the actress started making moves to shed her teenage status.
 She attempted some fairly ambitious roles starting in 2000, when she starred in the made-for-TV movie, The Audrey Hepburn Story.
-A year later she starred alongside Sigourney Weaver and Gene Hackman in Heartbreakers (2001), which was followed up with a family action comedy with Jackie Chan in The Tuxedo (2002).
+A year later she starred alongside Sigourney Weaver and Gene Hackman in Heartbreakers (2001), which was followed up with a family action comedy The Tuxedo (2002) alongside Jackie Chan.

 As one might expect, Hewitt's stardom has been accompanied with some criticism, both of her acting and her looks.
 Citing her performances in The Tuxedo and Garfield (2004), she was discussed as a possible Worst Actress nominee for the Razzie Awards, an annual ceremony dedicated to "saluting the worst that Hollywood has to offer."

-In late 2007, Hewitt, a size two, was shown sporting a bikini on a beach in Hawaii that seemed to indicate a tad more girth than what fans had come to expect.
+In late 2007, Hewitt was shown sporting a bikini on a beach in Hawaii that seemed to indicate a tad more girth than what fans had come to expect.
 The photograph coursed through the Web, attracting snarky comments from bloggers and others.
 Hewitt rushed to her own defense, and fired back at the commentators.

-Hewitt's love life is also a subject of scrutiny.
-The actress, who continued to live with her mother well into her 20s and has long proclaimed she doesn't drink, smoke, or swear, has been linked to a bevy of celebrity boyfriends, including singer Enrique Iglesias, musician John Mayer, talk show host Carson Daly, actor-model Kip Pardue, singer-songwriter Rich Cronin, and actor Will Friedle, among others.
+Hewitt's love life has also been a subject of scrutiny.
+The actress—who continued to live with her mother well into her 20s and has long proclaimed she doesn't drink, smoke or swear—has been linked to a bevy of celebrity boyfriends, including singer Enrique Iglesias, musician John Mayer, talk show host Carson Daly, comedian Jamie Kennedy, actor-model Kip Pardue, singer-songwriter Rich Cronin and actor Will Friedle, among others.

-Recent years have seen Hewitt refocus her career on her television work.
+The later part of Hewitt's career has seen her refocus her career on her television work.
 In 2005, she debuted as the lead star in the new CBS drama, The Ghost Whisperer, in which the actress plays Melinda Gordon, a young newlywed who can converse with the dead.
 The show has not only brought Hewitt a stable run of success (she earned a Saturn Award for Best Actress in a Television Program in 2007) but a renewed love life.
-In the spring of 2009 rumors circulated that she was romantically involved with her TV show co-star, Jamie Kennedy.
-Hewitt and Kennedy appeared together in the indie drama Cafe, movie set in Philadelphia that revolves around a coffee shop where Hewitt's character works.